Harmonica-Men/AstroShare-Blog/README.md

 The **Front Page** is designed to give a quick overview of a list of 5 blog posts ranked by the date added, with the most recent post at the top of the page.

 1. **NavBar**: The 'navbar' has a dual function and can be used by both visitors and authenticated users.
-   - Visitors can quickly navigate back to the "homepage" by clicking the home icon or to the 'front page blog posts' by clicking the left arrow icon.
+   - **For Visitors & Users**: can quickly navigate back to the "homepage" by clicking the home icon or to the 'front page blog posts' by clicking the left arrow icon.
    - **For Visitors**: Visitors can always read posts but cannot participate.
-They have the option to view posts by category or to join Astro Blog by registering.
+They have the option to view posts by category or to join Astro Share Blog by registering.
    - **For Users**: Users have full CRUD (Create, Read, Update, Delete) functionality for their own posts.
 The 'Add Post' option appears, and they see 'Logged in as,' giving them the ability to change their profile settings and details.

 2. **Blog Post Snippets**: Each blog post is presented as a snippet along with a corresponding image.